upvestco/httpsignature-proxy/README.md

-The Upvest Investment API requires you to use [HTTP Signatures](https://tools.ietf.org/id/draft-ietf-httpbis-message-signatures-01.html) for extra layer of security to verify the call is coming from a real tenant as well as ensure the request hasn't been tampered with on the way.
+The Upvest Investment API requires you to use [HTTP Signatures](https://tools.ietf.org/id/draft-ietf-httpbis-message-signatures-01.html) for an extra layer of security to verify the call is coming from a real tenant as well as ensure the request hasn't been tampered with on the way.

 This is good for security but can be cumbersome while developing.
 That's why